-The following table represents the aggregate OPEB amounts for all plans subject to the requirements of GASB 75 for the year 2021:
+The following table represents the aggregate OPEB amounts for all plans subject to the requirements of GASB 75 for the year 2022:

 Aggregate OPEB Amounts - All Plans

-OPEB liabilities \$2,545,781
+OPEB liabilities \$2,338,537

 OPEB assets \$0

-Deferred outflows of resources \$8,769
+Deferred outflows of resources \$12,430

 Deferred inflows of resources \$0

-OPEB expense/expenditures \$ 555,801
+OPEB expense/expenditures \$187,735

-- a.
-As a member of the Washington State Public Employees Benefit Board (PEBB) Jefferson Transit offers employees who retire the option to continue medical coverage on a self-pay basis.
-The Jefferson Transit plan is considered to be a single-employer defined benefit plan. - b.
+b.
 The plan is available to all employees.
 The premiums for the retired employees are blended with the rates for active employees.
 The blending of rates is considered an implicit subsidy paid by Jefferson Transit.
-There are no COLAs associated with the plan. - c.
-At December 31, 2021, the following employees were covered by the benefit terms:
+There are no COLAs associated with the plan.

+c.
+At December 31, 2022, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefits Inactive employees entitled to but not yet receiving benefits 0 Active employees 52 Total 53 d.
+Inactive employees or beneficiaries currently receiving benefits Inactive employees entitled to but not yet receiving benefits 0 Active employees 50 Total 55 d.
 The plan is funded on a pay-as-you-go basis and there are no assets accumulated in a qualifying trust.